 The Written Job Offer

-Accepting a job offer over a phone has become very common nowadays, but you cannot consider this an “official offer.”
-So whenever you want to accept the offer, request the recruiter to send a valid email and a contract to make it official.
+Accepting a job offer over the phone has become very common nowadays, but you cannot consider this an “official offer.”
+So whenever you want to accept the offer, request that the recruiter send a valid email and a contract to make it official.

-This offer or contract will have all the details and answers to your question.
-You can also get to know other information like the notice period, salary breakdown, etc.
+This offer or contract will have all the details and answers to your questions.
+You can also get other information like the notice period, salary breakdown, etc.

 Don’t worry, all the companies communicate with their employees through the mail.
 Both parties always need to sign the contract papers before they hire an employee or before you go for any employment in association with the company.

 They will be happy to assist you throughout the process and mention all the details in the mail while also attaching the contract paper.
-Always ensure you read all the information in the contract paper line by line before signing the contract.
+Always ensure you read all the information in the contract paper line by line before signing it.

 Clear Your Doubts

-Most companies don’t generally hire new employees, just in the recruiting round.
-So before ending the call, ask the recruiter about what will be the next step or what you can expect in a few upcoming days.
-There are several screening procedures, the first one being the HR round.
+Most companies don’t generally hire new employees just in the recruiting round.
+So before ending the call, ask the recruiter about the next step or what you can expect in a few days.
+There are several screening procedures, the first of which is the HR round.

-Therefore, don’t be too excited or make your hopes too high!
-Before hanging up the phone, ask them for their mail ID (as you requested for a written job offer/details).
+Therefore, don’t be too excited or set your hopes too high!
+Before hanging up the phone, ask them for their mail ID (as you requested for a written job offer or details).
 Never forget to thank the recruiter at the end of the call.

 What to Do if You Don’t Receive an Email in 2 Business Days?

-As mentioned earlier, you should always ask HR email ID so that you can initiate the conversation in the future.
-If you asked for the mail ID, simply send a follow-up mail.
-An example of a mail is given below.
+As mentioned earlier, you should always ask for HR’s email ID so that you can initiate the conversation in the future.
+If you asked for the mail ID, simply send a follow-up email.
+An example of a letter is given below.

 Dear Mr.Josh